Top 10 Cambodian Street Food: A Culinary Adventure

 3 clovesGarlicChopped

-Preparation: Blend all ingredients into a smooth paste.
+Preparation: Blend all ingredients into a smooth paste using a mortar or food processor.

 Main Ingredients